dbos-inc/dbosify-py/docs/ARCHITECTURE.md

 ### durable-messages — Signals, cancels, and updates are durable messages, not RPCs

-Because there is no server to validate targets, sends to closed workflows are silent no-ops (not "already completed"), operations on nonexistent workflows raise a DB/`RuntimeError` (not `NOT_FOUND`), exhausted waits raise `TimeoutError` (not `RPCError`), and signals/cancels are not request-deduplicated.
+Because there is no server to validate targets, sends to closed workflows are silent no-ops (not "already completed"), operations on nonexistent workflows raise `RuntimeError` (not `NOT_FOUND`), exhausted waits raise `TimeoutError` (not `RPCError`), and signals and cancels are not deduplicated.

 ### terminate-no-reason — Terminate stores no reason or details

-`handle.terminate(reason=...)` does not store the reason; awaiters get a generic `TerminatedError`.
+`handle.terminate(reason=...)` does not store the reason.
+Awaiters get a generic `TerminatedError`.

 ### async-activity-cancel — Async activities are more cancellable than Temporal's